 Aetna Coverage for Drug and Alcohol Detox & Addiction Treatment

 First established in 1850, the Aetna brand is known for delivering quality protection and services.
-If you have Aetna coverage and struggle with a drug or alcohol problem, you’ll likely be able to use your existing plan to help offset the costs of detox and addiction treatment.
+If you have Aetna coverage and struggle with drugs or alcohol, you’ll likely be able to use your existing plan to help offset the costs of detox and addiction treatment.

-Considering how substance abuse problems tend to drain financial resources, the cost of detox can easily become a deterrent to getting needed treatment help.
-While most any form of health insurance will require you to pay out-of-pocket costs, a good health plan can pick up a large chunk of your overall costs.
+Considering how substance abuse problems tend to drain financial resources, the cost of detox is easily one of the greatest deterrents to getting help.
+While most health insurance providers require you to pay out-of-pocket costs, a good health plan can pick up a large chunk of your overall costs.

-Ultimately, the type of Aetna plan you have will determine what’s covered and what isn’t.
+Ultimately, the type of Aetna plan you have determines what’s covered and what isn’t.
 The good news is current health insurance laws require all plan types to cover detox and addiction treatment at the same rate as any other form of medical care.

 Does Aetna Cover Drug & Alcohol Detox?